16 Point Check List of What to Look for in Cat Food

 Dry vs Wet

 Whether cat owners should be buying dry cat food as opposed to wet, or visa versa is not the aim of this discussion.
 In our view, both have merit, and both can have flaws.
-It isn’t whether the food is dry or wet that is important, but rather the quality of the ingredients and formula.
-There are some excellent dry cat foods and there are some excellent wet cat foods.

 What is Considered a Quality Cat Food?